ninabarzh/broomstick/content/posts/nova.md

 ### Encrypt everything, by default

-Data at rest and in transit must be encrypted.
+Data at rest and in transit can be encrypted.
 Holding years of data, some legally irrelevant, without proper encryption is not prudent; it is negligence.

 ### Monitor like your reputation depends on it